Scapular Push-Up exercise demonstration image

 Breathing

-Inhale as you retract the shoulder blades toward the floor; exhale as you protract and push away.
+Inhale as you retract scapulae and lower; exhale as you protract and push up.

 Tempo